THIS PAGE IS REGULARLY UPDATED WITH THE LATEST INFORMATION.

 - You can take your pet to the vet but pet grooming salons are closed

 - More information about stage four restrictions is available here

 Worker’s Permit Scheme

 As of Thursday, 6th August, employer’s requiring staff to attend a work site must issue a worker permit to employees – this is the responsibility of employers.

 What Government assistance am I eligible to receive?

-Through your employer, you may also be eligible to receive the JobKeeper payment.
-You should should speak with your employer to see if they have registered for JobKeeper.
+Through your employer, you may be eligible to receive the $1500 fortnightly payment.

 What help can I get with renting?

 The Victorian Parliament have passed a range of new laws to protect tenants from eviction throughout the pandemic.
 These laws have created a six-month moratorium on evictions, suspend rental increases and established a new dispute resolution process for tenants and landlords.
 More information is available here.

 The Victorian Government has established the rental assistance fund to provide a one off $2,000 grant to support Victorian’s experiencing rental hardship.
 This grant will ensure tenants can maintain safe, secure and stable accommodation.
 More information is available here.